BrettMoxham/100-Days-of-Code/README.md

 Day 7: Learned about developing a personal library.
 Put my custom theme in so I can use it going forward.
 Followed the tutorial from [Fong Chun Chan](https://tinyheero.github.io/jekyll/update/2015/07/26/making-your-first-R-package.html).
 Good first week!
 Ready for the next challenge.

 Day 8: (07 17 2020) Wasn't able to work the last 2 days.
 Ready to build out a new streak.
 Working on building out a data viz based on the Roman Emperor data set from Tidy Tuesday.

+Day 9: Learned about geom_segments and combining with geom_labels.
+Looking at how to stop overlapping on the segments.